Guide to Dev Mode

 Enter Dev Mode

 Dev Mode is a developer-focused interface for inspecting and navigating designs.
-You can access Dev Mode in any Figma design file.
+You can access Dev Mode in any Figma Design file.
 To toggle between Design Mode and Dev Mode:

-- Open a Figma design file.
+- Open a Figma Design file.

-Note: You are automatically dropped into Dev Mode when you open a Figma design file with a Dev Mode link.
+Note: You are automatically dropped into Dev Mode when you open a Figma Design file with a Dev Mode link.

-Navigate designs
+Navigate

 In Dev Mode, the left sidebar provides an easy way to move between designs marked as ready for development.